DrThomasAger/smile/README.md

 * **Maintainable** -  Contribute meaningfully over long periods of time without getting lost.
 Ensure your team of prompt engineers can cohere and work together without disrupting each others flow.

-## Foundation Models
+## Compatible With All Existing Models (LLMs)

-(: Smile is **portable across foundation models and open source models** – (: Smile works with everything!
-ChatGPT, Kimi K2, Claude, Gemini, and other open source models!
+(: Smile is **portable across foundation models and open source models** – ChatGPT, Kimi K2, Claude, Gemini, and other open source models!

 | Company             | Model            | ***(: Smile*** compatible verified |
 | ------------------- | ---------------- | :---: |